emc-openstack/vnx-direct-driver/README_FC.md

 ## Initiator Auto Registration

-When `initiator_auto_registration=True`, the driver will automatically register FC initiators to all working FC target ports of the VNX array during volume attaching (The driver will skip those initiators that have already been registered)
+When `initiator_auto_registration=True`, the driver will automatically register FC initiators to all working FC target ports of the VNX array during volume attaching (The driver will skip those initiators that have already been registered) if the option `io_port_list` is not specified in cinder.conf.

-If you want to register some initiators only on some specific ports and don't want them to be registered on other ports, this functionality should be disabled.
+When a comma-separated list is given to `io_port_list`, the driver will only register the initiator to the ports specified in the list and only return FC target port(s) which belong to the target ports in the `io_port_list` instead of all target ports.

+Here is an example

+    io_port_list=a-1,B-3

+`a` or `B` is **Storage Processor**, number `1` and `3` are **Port ID**.

+Note:

+* Rather than de-registered, the registered ports will be simply bypassed whatever they are in 'io_port_list' or not.

+* Driver will raise an exception when attaching a volume if ports in `io_port_list` are not existed in VNX.

 ## Batch Processing for Volume Attaching/Detaching